knbyte/knbyte/README.md

 - 👋 Hi, I’m @knbyte
-- 👀 I’m interested learning to program
+- 👀 I’m interested in learning to program
 - 🌱 I’m currently learning how the fuck C works
 - 📫 How to reach me ...
 I'd rather you didn't
 - 😄 Pronouns: Any work